 How To Make Copycat Red Robin's Fries

-- First, preheat your oven to 400°F. In a bowl, mix together your spices.
+- First, preheat your oven to 400 degrees F. In a small bowl, mix together your spices.

 - Scrub your potatoes using the vegetable scrubber and cut them into wedges or little fry slices.

-- Let it soak for 5 minutes and dry out the water with a paper towl.
-Pour it into the baking sheet.
+- Let it soak for 5 minutes, drain out the water, & dry out with a paper towel.

 - Transfer the potatoes to a baking sheet, lay them in a single layer with some space between them.